matthewmcvickar/alfred-ratio-calculator/README.md

   For example, to find the missing number in the equation 2/4=x/10, type:

   ```
-  **2 4 x 10**
+  2 4 x 10
   ```

   You can use `x`, `?`, or any non-number character to indicate the number you want to find.

-4. Your answer will show up as you type in the feedback list below.
-Hit <kbd>Return</kbd> to copy the value to your clipboard.
+4. The result will show up in the feedback list below as you finish your equation.
+Hit <kbd>Return</kbd> to copy the result to your clipboard.

 ===